Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-This work was supported by an EPSRC First Grant EP/P024513/1, CONACyT and UAEM{\'e}x.
+This work was supported by an EPSRC First Grant EP/P024513/1, CONACyT and UAEM{\'e}x, and Leverhulme Trust grant RPG-2017-035.
 Thanks to Y. Ping for providing \textsc{hyades} code, and J. Wark, U. Zastrau, S. Pascarelli, V. Lyamanev, C. Strohm, S. Toleikis, and J. Eggert for helpful discussions.